WELCOMEThis is the official web site of the Psychological Clinical Science Accreditation System (PCSAS).

 PCSAS's first year, 2008, was devoted primarily to start-up activities: (a) establishing the essential infrastructure for inviting, accepting, and processing accreditation applications from eligible doctoral programs; (b) establishing positive working relationships with relevant entities; (c) building a solid fiscal foundation for effective and sustained operation; and (d) articulating the distinct mission, goals, principles, policies, procedures, and criteria that define PCSAS accreditation and make it unique.

 PCSAS started accepting applications for accreditation on June 1, 2009.
-Applications are reviewed twice a year.
-The first round of reviews was held November 12, 2009; subsequent reviews were held May 26, 2010; December 4, 2010; May 25, 2011; December 10, 2011; May 23, 2012; and December 15, 2012.
-To date, PCSAS has accredited 16 programs, with a number of additional programs having submitted Letters of Intent to apply and being deemed eligible to apply (see Accredited Programs).
-The next Review Committee meeting will be held May 21, 2013.
-The deadline for submission of completed applications to be reviewed at the May 2013 meeting of the Review Committee is February 1, 2013.
+Applications typically are reviewed twice a year.
+The first round of reviews was held November 12, 2009.
+To date, PCSAS has held 9 review sessions and has accredited 24 programs, with several other programs having submitted Letters of Intent to apply and being deemed eligible to apply (see Accredited Programs).
+The next Review Committee meeting will be held in December 2014.
+The deadline for submission of completed applications to be reviewed at the December meeting is September 1, 2014.